 - Health Sciences

 - University Advancement

 The Associate Vice Chancellor for Human Resources is an ex-officio member of the Staff Senate.
 The Associate Vice Chancellor for Human Resources attends the monthly Executive Committee meetings and the monthly Staff Senate meetings.

 What are the qualifications for Senators?

-- Senators must be full-time, permanent SPA, CSS, or non-teaching EPA employees.
+- Senators must be full-time, permanent SHRA, CSS, or non-teaching EHRA employees.

 - Senators must have 12 months of continuous services in a permanent position with the university prior to being nominated.

 - Senators cannot have any active disciplinary actions or active written warnings for unsatisfactory job performance or unacceptable personal conduct.

 - During an elected term, a senator loses Staff Senate membership upon leaving the university or leaving the division in which they were elected.